Viola-Siemens/Biome-Modifier-for-Fabric/README.md

 Datapack developers should put all biome modifiers (with format `*.json`) on `data/<modid>/biome_modifiers/` directory.
 With this mod, all biome modifiers will be applied on each biome.

-All biome modifiers should follow this format:
+All [biome / dimension / noise] generator modifiers should follow this format:

 ```json
 {